 Some motions for judicial release are denied without giving the applicant a hearing.
 Alternatively, a court may schedule a hearing if they wish to gather additional information before making a decision.
 During the hearing, you will have an opportunity to present your case before a judge.
 Should this still result in a denial, you will not be permitted to file another motion for early release.

 A successful motion means that a judge has agreed to reduce your prison sentence.
 Once you are released, you will be under community control for one to five years.
 You must meet the terms of your release in order to have the remainder of your sentence eliminated.
-If you fail to keep the conditions, it could result in being put back in jail until the completion of your sentence.
+If you fail to meet the conditions, you could be put back in jail until the completion of your sentence.

 At Patituce & Associates, our Toledo judicial release attorneys are committed to helping our clients get the second chance they deserve.
 Get in touch today so that we can begin building a compelling case on your behalf.